 Kids with Marfan’s syndrome may need to avoid contact and high impact sports such as football, basketball, gymnastics, baseball, weightlifting, and volleyball as they may stress the heart and lungs and have the potential risk of a blow to the chest.
 However, they may pursue non-competitive activities such as bike riding, swimming, and dancing (23).

-Marfan syndrome in babies is an inherited genetic disorder that affects the baby’s connective tissues.
+Marfan syndrome, one of the inherited genetic disorders in children, affects the baby’s connective tissues.
 Its signs and symptoms may not always be present at birth or infancy.
 Instead, the condition becomes more pronounced as the child grows older.
 There is currently no cure for Marfan syndrome, and the treatment focuses on symptom management and decreasing the risk of complications.
 Regular visits to a physical therapist, an ophthalmologist, and an orthopedic doctor can help keep track of the condition and enable babies with Marfan syndrome to live a regular life as far as possible.

 Infographic: How Is Marfan Syndrome Diagnosed?